-Thanks to the efforts of Phil Domaille at his team at Fuel Supplies CI Limited (Rubis) AVGAS 100LL is now available at Alderney Airport (EGJA).
-Any aircraft requiring fuel can request it on arrival, via ATC, or contact our local refuelers, Richard and Dave, on on 01481 824666.
+In Alderney, AVGAS 100LL and JET A1 is provided by Fuel Supplies CI Limited (Rubis).
+Any aircraft requiring fuel can request it on arrival, via ATC, or contact the Rubis refuelling team, Richard and Dave, on on 01481 824666.

 Alderney is unique amongst Channel Islands airports, in having three operational runways.
 The main runway, 26/08 is 880 metres long and is mainly asphalt.
 The two secondary runways are both grass.
 13/31 being 732 metres long, with 03/21 having a length of 497 metres.
 The main runway is equipped with low intensity lighting, with portable lighting being available on runway 14/32.
 Alderney has an NDB (383.0 KHz ‘ALD’), providing a useful approach aid, together with recently approved GPS approaches.

 Visiting pilots are requested to visit the Flight Clearance Office on arrival (adjacent to the Fire Station) to pay fees.
-A self-briefing unit is also available in the Flight Clearance Office, with a direct fax links to both Alderney and Guernsey ATC.
-Free wifi is available in the terminal.
+A self-briefing unit is also available in the Flight Clearance Office and free wifi is available in the terminal.
 Hangar space is limited, especially during the summer months.
 Tie downs however, are normally available.

 Normally the airport charges per movement (i.e.both a landing and a takeoff are movements).
-Full details of Landing and Parking charges can be found in section 4 of the Alderney schedule of Charges published by the Guernsey Airport authorities – More Information here.
+Full details of Landing and Parking charges can be found here.

 +44 1481 822851